Turnpike Lane tube station: Design

-The station originally featured a large lamp standard and sign in the space in front of the station which was part of Holden's original design, but this has since been removed.
+The station originally featured a large 'Underground' sign incorporated into a lamp standard in the space in front of the station, which was part of Holden's original design, but this has since been removed.

 Bus station

-Turnpike Lane bus station is situated behind the tube station complex.
-It is owned and maintained by Transport for London.
-There are three stands at the bus station and the main operators that serve it are London General, Arriva London, Metroline and Sullivan Buses.
+Turnpike Lane bus station is situated behind the tube station building.
+It is owned and maintained by London Buses.
+The bus station is served by the routes which start or terminate at Turnpike Lane bus station; 121, 123, 184, 217, 221, 231, 329, 444, plus route 144.

 History

 In the 1920s buses operated from a garage on the adjacent Whymark Avenue until in 1932 Turnpike Lane station was built.
 It was originally conceived as an integrated bus, train and tram station, with the bus interchange located behind the main building.
 It was roofed over in the 1960s.

 By the 1990s the bus station was deemed too small, both for the number of buses using it and the increasing length of vehicles.
 A new bus station was thus built which involved demolishing an adjacent cinema to extend the hardstanding.

 Preserved Turnpike Lane Roundel seen in the London Transport Museum Depot in Acton, London.